turingschool/front-end-curriculum/lessons/module-1/css-1.md

 ## Document Flow is Important

 The document flow is the model by which elements are rendered by default in the CSS specifications.
-In this model, elements are rendered according by their default display rule.
+In this model, elements are rendered according to their default display rule.
 In other words, block-level elements are displayed on a new line and inline elements on the same line.
 Everything is stacked in an ordered way from top to bottom.
 The document flow can be modified by CSS through its positioning properties.

 - CSS divides HTML elements into two types: inline and block
 - After block elements, browsers render a new line